nclarius/pyPL/IPL/README.md

 After specifying your input in the source code, **execute `main.py` in a terminal to view the output.**

 If you would like to understand what's going on under the hood:
+`main.py` is the main module from which the computations are run.
+`expr.py` defines the language, and `model.py` the models of (classical and modal, propostional and first-order) logic.
 The interesting part for you are the `denot` methods in each of the expression classes in `expr.py`.
 Compare how the formal definitions can be translated into code almost 1:1, and try to follow why the implementation works the way it does, especially the loop logic for the quantifiers.